HEAL/platform-documentation/docs/cedar-getting-started.md

 You can collapse or expand a section by clicking on the green section heading.

-![Animation of clicking section headings to collapse and expand sections.][img CEDAR collapse sections]
+![Animation of clicking section headings to collapse and expand sections.][img CEDAR collapse sections]{: style="height:350px"}

 Consider "collapsing" all sections when you open the form, and expanding them individually as you move through the form.